martina28mb/mcm_groupwork/README.md

 4. Access Generated Documentation:
 Once the command completes, some HTML files corresponding to the modules in the project will be generated.
 Open these HTML files in your web browser to view the documentation.

+## LINTING WITH PYCODESTYLE
+Linting is the process of analyzing code for potential errors or stylistic issues.
+In order to do it, we use a tool called "pycodestyle", that checks Python code against the style conventions defined in PEP 8.

+1. Installation
+Make sure you have pycodestyle installed.
+If not, you can install it using pip: pip install pycodestyle

+2. Run pycodestyle
+To verify the code, you have to execute in your terminal the following: pycodestyle mcm_groupwork

+3. Check the results
+Once you execute the previous code in the terminal, you will visualize the results.